Plant-Based Meat Alternatives and Meat Substitutes

 Made from wheat gluten derived from wheat.
 It has a high amount of protein and is used often as a chicken substitute.

-Tofu is made from soybeans and has been around for over 2000 years.
+Tofu is made from soybeans, is unfermented, and has been around for over 2000 years.
 It is high in protein, iron, and calcium and can easily be used for baking, steaming, frying or sautéing.
-It can be purchased in two ways: water packed that holds its shape and must be refrigerated, or silken that does not need to be refrigerated and is used for puréeing.
+It can be purchased in two ways: water packed that holds its shape and must be refrigerated, or silken that does not need to be refrigerated and is used for puréeing or baking.

 Meat Substitutes & Meat Alternatives